adhikm96/erpnext-hr/README.md

 # erpnext-hr

-Empoyee resignation and new job post relates flow.
+Empoyee resignation and new job post related flow.